-B. Infrastru B. Infrastructure Evaluation and Success Criteria
+Infrastructu Infrastructure Evaluation and Success Criteria

 Deliverable Monitoring and Evaluation Success Criteria

 (from and Process(es)

 above)

-III.B.1.
-Wireless inventory will be 1 1
+B.1.
+Wireless inventory will be Report will reflect all access points are on

 evaluated along with traffic network and carrying traffic at 802.11AC

 reports speed.

-III.B.2.
+B.2.

-III.B.3.
+B.3.

-III.B.4.
+B.4.

-Additionally, if the district intends to use any portion of the DCP allocation for the technology and infrastructure needs area B, ss.1011.62(12)(b), F.S., requires districts to submit a third-party evaluation of the results of the district's technology inventory and infrastructure needs.
+Additionally, if the district intends to use any portion of the DCP allocation for the technology and infrastructure needs area B, s.1011.62(12)(b), F.S. requires districts to submit a third-party evaluation of the results of the district's technology inventory and infrastructure needs.
 Please describe the process used for the evaluation and submit the evaluation results with the DCP.